axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-04-radical-companies-faq.markdown

  <p>Note that this is not a way of ranking one company against another (&ldquo;We are more transparent than you are&rdquo;).
 But you can use this foundation to measure
 <em>your</em> company&rsquo;s progress over time (&ldquo;We are <em>more</em> transparent this month than last month&rdquo;).</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">How can a  company transform to a <span class='_paradigm'>Radical</span> model?
+<h2>How can a  company transform to a <span class='_paradigm'>Radical</span> model?
 It needs first a certain base of trust and experience before such an approach can be successful, no?
 How can this gap be bridged?</h2>
  <p>K2K Emocionando in Spain has been doing it since 2007, so it is possible.</p>
  <p>First they spend time educating the owners on what to expect, the financial arrangements, etc. Then they spend time with <em>everybody</em> else in the company.
 Then they put together a proposal based on what they heard.
 Finally, people (sigh) vote on it.
 If there&rsquo;s an overwhelming number of YES (not just majority), then they start implementing the transformation.
 Each is different.</p>
  <p>With K2K&rsquo;s coaching, people talk with others who cannot cannot live with the decision and figure out what to do in each case.</p>
  <p>Bottom line: it is not impossible, but every path there is unique to each particular group of people.
 It takes at least two years to go through the transformation.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Are we <em>really</em> &ldquo;drowning in scarcity?&rdquo; It seems that it is because
+<h2>Are we <em>really</em> &ldquo;drowning in scarcity?&rdquo; It seems that it is because
 <em>we are not</em> drowning that we have the luxury to rethink the way we organize companies.</h2>
  <p>It is true that not all of us are drowning in <em>financial</em> scarcity.
 In fact, most people alive today live in financial splendor compared with the royalty of old.
 On the other hand, we definitely lack time, mental health, choices, and are generally stunted in our ability to live a full life.
 At work, we don&rsquo;t function as adults.</p>
  <p>We are financially dependent on our jobs and not far away from the risk of destitution if we step outside the box.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Maybe use a less &ldquo;devastating, negative and martial&rdquo; language when talking about  companies?
+<h2>Maybe use a less &ldquo;devastating, negative and martial&rdquo; language when talking about  companies?
 Giving the &ldquo;old way of doing it&rdquo; a bit more credit will give the cause more credibility and acceptance as well.</h2>
  <p>At this point there are people who recognize the problem and are looking for ways out of it and will not feel threatened.
 We tried not to make it sound like war, but probably got over-enthusiastic in places.</p>
  <p>No language will move people who are squarely committed to the status quo.
 On the other hand, it will equivocate the fundamental message that the status quo is killing us and we have to find alternatives.
 This book is one such alternative.</p>
  <p>As we mentioned somewhere in the book, for most people who grew up climbing the , but it's not time yet, IMO.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Voting may be a limited way of making decisions, but how can it be overcome, particularly in larger organizations?</h2>
+<h2>Voting may be a limited way of making decisions, but how can it be overcome, particularly in larger organizations?</h2>
  <p>Every so often we will get a letter from a company asking us to &ldquo;please, vote&rdquo; for a new Board.
 However, there's usually a given slate of Board candidates already selected and, at best, you can write in a candidate or two.
 In the end, the system remains and the new Board operates like the old Board.
 Every few years we get to vote for our &ldquo;leaders&rdquo; in the US.
 Your vote counts to determine who gets elected, but it doesn&rsquo;t change the system they operate in.
 This is one problem with voting.</p>
  <p>The other problem is that voting assumes that you are choosing between bosses or rules that apply to everyone.
 It assumes a monoculture.
 But life is not a monoculture, it is more subtle and complex than that.
 There are people who are gluten-intolerant in the US, but they can gorge on bread when they go to Europe.
 I don't want to vote between grain A and grain B, I&rsquo;d rather have distincts breads made with different grains.
 The monolithic approach doesn&rsquo;t work for businesses and it doesn&rsquo;t work for people.</p>
  <p>Regardless of size, a group of people working together is in the best position to figure out what works for them, by talking and consenting to try it out, not by voting.
 This is scalable.
 Voting has brought us monocultures in politics and business and it is choking us.</p>
  <p>The reference to &ldquo;larger organizations&rdquo; only makes sense in the monolithic  case, particularly when it comes to financial reporting.
 In the <span class='_paradigm'>Radical</span> model a &ldquo;larger organization&rdquo; is just the same as a smaller organization, except with more groups working on more things.
 The difference between companies is their explicit Alignment, not their organizational foundation.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">How do we deal with an extreme crisis, the ones where you as an entrepreneur put everything you have into the game and at stake?</h2>
+<h2>How do we deal with an extreme crisis, the ones where you as an entrepreneur put everything you have into the game and at stake?</h2>
  <p>Except for earthquakes, &ldquo;extreme crises&rdquo; happen because of the limited visibility of a handful of owners.
 A problem starts to build up but the owners manage to ignore it until it is pretty late.
 When everybody is a co-owner, somebody is bound to point out the problem just as it is taking shape and with others who care about the situation they&rsquo;ll come up with a solution <em>before it becomes a crisis</em>.</p>
  <p>If you are the first one to see the problem, then you would say, &ldquo;we need to decide by the end of today, Let&rsquo;s get together at 3 pm.&rdquo;  Most people will not bother to show up, but everybody who wants to show up could, to be part of the decision.
 Maybe your proposal will carry the day you are very clear on what needs to happen and you'd be very convincing.
 But maybe there&rsquo;s a better idea that comes out of the discussion.
 Either way, you&rsquo;ll come out of it with a plan on what to do about it.</p>
  <p>In the extreme case of, say, a fire there is no discussion to be had and whoever is close to an escape will lead others through it.
 No need to wait for the boss to figure things out.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Where does the evidence for better financial growth for <span class='_paradigm'>Radical</span> companies come from?</h2>
+<h2>Where does the evidence for better financial growth for <span class='_paradigm'>Radical</span> companies come from?</h2>
  <p>There is no &ldquo;evidence&rdquo; because there are almost no <span class='_paradigm'>Radical</span> companies around.
 In the US we&rsquo;ve identified only one, W L Gore.</p>
  <p>We can extrapolate from the financial performance of businesses which practice self-management, or have set up an ESOP, or those that practice Open Book Management.
 Even then, these businesses perform financially better than strict  businesses.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Is the <span class='_paradigm'>Radical</span> approach not risking slowly killing innovation and progressive ideas?</h2>
+<h2>Is the <span class='_paradigm'>Radical</span> approach not risking slowly killing innovation and progressive ideas?</h2>
  <p>Quite the opposite.  companies put up a lot of barriers to any innovative and progressive proposal that doesn&rsquo;t come from the boss or from those handpicked by the boss.</p>
  <p>Decentralization means that ideas can come from anybody in the company.
 Funding the implementation of those ideas is up to the co-owners which may or not support it.</p>
  <p>Over time, each company will learn which ideas are more aligned with their impact and which are too far out.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">So what if the boss&rsquo; project gets more resources?
+<h2>So what if the boss&rsquo; project gets more resources?
 How many super successful projects and strategies would have never seen the light of day if it weren&rsquo;t for the founders?</h2>
  <p>In a  organization, the boss (and his proxies) decide who gets how much for which project and which idea gets implemented.
 If it turns out to be a financial win, the boss will pat himself on the back for being innovative and whitepapers will be written about it.
 If it doesn't turn out, then nobody will talk about it.</p>
  <p>In a <span class='_paradigm'>Radical</span> company, everybody has the opportunity to ask the other co-owners to invest in their project.
 That opens the door to more innovation to come from all over, not just a select few.
 If you start to implement it and it becomes obvious that it is not going to work, the co-owners working on it will pull the red flag.
 If it looks like it's going to work, the co-owners working on it will probably push a bit harder to get out the door sooner because they know that it is not just good ideas, but good ideas that make it to market.</p>